Elehuris Montero Preview, Player Props: Rockies vs. Twins

 Elehuris Montero At The Plate

-- Montero has picked up a hit in 45 of 80 games this year, with multiple hits 17 times.
+- Montero has reached base via a hit in 46 games this year (of 81 played), and had multiple hits in 17 of those games.

-- Montero has picked up an RBI in 33.8% of his games this season, with two or more RBI in 10.0% of his games.
-He has also driven in three or more runs in two contests.
+- Montero has had at least one RBI in 34.6% of his games this season (28 of 81), with two or more RBI eight times (9.9%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.